top of page

 It's not just about feeling scared.
 This constant state of high alert can change the way you engage with your surroundings.
 Imagine walking through your favorite park, a place that once brought you peace and joy.
 With hyperarousal, this serene setting might now feel like a minefield filled with unseen dangers.
 The hustle of the grocery store, the honk of traffic, and even the solitude of a peaceful jog can trigger undue stress.

 This vigilant amygdala distorts your perception, turning benign environments into potential hazards, and overestimating threats where there are none.
-This overwhelming fear response can lead to withdrawal and avoidance.
+This overwhelming fear response could lead to withdrawal and avoidance.
 Social events you once loved might now feel like daunting tasks, and activities that once sparked joy may now be sources of anxiety.

-This is the profound impact of hyperarousal - a state that can lock the vibrancy of life behind the bars of fear-induced caution.
+This is the profound impact of hyperarousal - a state that can lock the vibrancy of life behind bars of fear-induced caution.
 To summarize, hyperarousal, triggered by an overactive amygdala, can distort your perception of the world, making everyday activities seem threatening, and causing you to withdraw from social events.
 It's a state that can rob you of the joy in life, keeping you always on edge, always expecting something bad to happen.

 So, the next time you feel that sense of dread creeping in, remember, it's not you; it's your amygdala.
 Understanding this can be the first step towards reclaiming the joy and peace that life has to offer.
 It's a journey, and it starts with awareness.